abiboni/live-coding-practice-problems/intermediate/train-travel/prompt.md

 ---
 #### Hints & Clarifications
 - time = distance / velocity
-- It could be useful to write a helper function just to handle the calculation of time for a single train.
+- It could be useful to write a helper function just to handle the calculation of averaging numbers.

 ---
 #### Test Data